-The tax not levied at the time of the merger will be levied when the shares issued are sold within three years after the enterprise merger.
+Tax not levied at the time of the merger will be levied when the shares issued are sold within three years of the enterprise merger.

 The enterprise merger can take place without prior approval of the tax authorities if the following conditions are met:

 - the enterprise merger must contain the transition of a business or assets that are considered an independent business;

 - the transition of assets must take place in the context of a merger;